 (the population for the ion state \(I\) is \(\coherence{I}\equiv\coherence{II}\)).
 These quantities are used to compute the degree of coherence as shown in Eq.~\eqref{eqn:degree-of-coherence}.

-\subsection{Confirming the Atomic Antenna}
+\section{Confirming the Atomic Antenna}

-Below, we will discuss various aspects of the atomic antenna \cite{Kuchiev1987}, and various avenues we have pursued to confirm that this proposed mechanism is indeed responsible for the observed symmetry breaking and hence non-vanishing coherence in the energy regime where we would expect to see nothing, due to the absorption of different number of photons.
+Below, we will discuss various aspects of the atomic antenna \cite{Kuchiev1987}, and avenues we have pursued to confirm that this proposed mechanism is indeed responsible for the observed symmetry breaking and non-vanishing coherence.

-\subsubsection{Influence of Depletion}
+\subsection{Influence of Depletion}

 Since the degree of coherence is on the order of a few percent, similar to the level of ionization for the intensity chosen, an alternative explanation could be depletion-induced residual coherence.
-This would be a memory effect, similar to hole-burning, deviating from the cycle--cycle adiabaticity and breaking the time-symmetry \citeSI{Jankowiak1993,Goll2006}.
-To rule out this possibility, we artificially prevented the depletion of the ground state by renormalizing the ground state amplitude after every time step, which did not change the final coherence.
+This would be a memory effect, similar to hole-burning, deviating from the cycle-to-cycle adiabaticity and breaking the time-translation symmetry \cite{Jankowiak1993,Goll2006}.
+To rule out this possibility, we artificially prevented the depletion of the ground state by renormalizing the ground state amplitude after every time step, which did not appreciably change the final coherence.

-\subsubsection{Dynamical Effects due to the Envelope}
+\subsection{Dynamical Effects due to the Envelope}

 We also investigated whether the dynamical AC Stark shift of the Rydberg states due to the envelope of the laser field had any influence on the coherence.
 Substituting the Gaussian envelope by a flattop pulse, removes most of the dynamical shifts, leaving only a constant AC Stark shift.
-The degree of coherence was mostly unaffected by this, only increasing by a few percent.
+The degree of coherence was mostly unaffected by this change, only increasing by a few percent.

-\subsubsection{Removing one Rydberg State}
+\subsection{Removing one Rydberg State}

-We begin by confirming that the Rydberg states, populated via frustrated tunnelling, are important in the formation of the antenna.
+We next consider the effects of specific Rydberg states; we begin by confirming that the Rydberg states, populated via frustrated tunnelling, are important in the formation of the antenna.
 To test this hypothesis we repeated the calculation, while preventing the \intermediatestate{} state from being intermediately excited \emph{via the laser interaction}.
 The propagator \(\propUlaser\) for the laser interaction \(\laserinteraction\) is replaced according to

 where \(\rej\) is the projector onto the \intermediatestate{} state and \(\proj\equiv\identity-\rej\) is the projector onto the orthogonal complement.
 In this way, the \intermediatestate{} state is still present in the calculation, but it will not be coupled via the laser field; we can do this since in the length gauge, the field-free excited state remains a good approximation to the time-dependent eigenstate.
 The state chosen has \(\sim\num{0.979}\) contribution from the \channela{} manifold, \(\sim\num{1.95e-2}\) contribution from \channelb{}, and \(\sim\num{1.82e-3}\) contribution from \channelc{} through configuration interaction, which makes it a likely candidate for the antenna mechanism.